julianschill/klipper-led_effect/docs/LED_Effect.md

 Cutoff keeps the original fixed-range behaviour.
 This requires a heater (a plain temperature sensor has no target).

+If the Effect Rate (Cold Temperature) is set to a value below `0`, the cold temperature is not fixed: it is captured from the current temperature at the moment the effect is enabled, and re-captured every time the effect is (re)enabled.
+Combined with a Cutoff of `0` (dynamic top), the gauge shows the progress of the current heat-up — empty at whatever temperature it started from, full at the live target — regardless of the starting point.
+An Effect Rate of 0 or above keeps the original fixed-floor behaviour.
+To avoid noise when the effect is enabled with the heater already at its target (a near-zero span), a span at or below a small deadband is treated as "already there" (full).
+This requires a heater.

 #### Fire
     Effect Rate:  45  Probability of "sparking"
     Cutoff:       40  Rate of "cooling"